 - If you prefer a thicker pretzel crust, increase the crust ingredients by 50%.

-If you grew up enjoying Strawberry Pretzel Salad on special occasions like I did, I hope it will warm your heart to have a vegan version to share with friends and family!
-If you try the recipe please let me know in the comments below.
+If you also grew up with Strawberry Pretzel Salad served on special occasions, I hope it warms your heart to have a vegan version to share with friends and family!

-Cheers to modern, vegan versions of childhood favorites because anything they can eat we can eat vegan.
+Cheers to modern, vegan versions of childhood favorites because anything they can eat we can eat vegan!

 Vegan Strawberry Pretzel Salad